 At 1st level, the sword saint receives the Limit Breaks (Master Swordsman and Perfect Parry).

 Master Swordsman (Su): This Limit Break allows the sword saint to use any swordskill he knows (readied or not) without needing to expend or ready them.
 It also grants her a +2 insight bonus on attack and damage rolls + an additional +2 per four sword saint levels after 1st.
-In addition, while this limit break is active, the sword saint doesn’t spend any stamina on his talents.
+In addition, while this limit break is active, the sword saint can make an additional attack with a full-attack action.
 This lasts for a duration of 1 round + 1 round per four sword saint levels after 1st.
 This limit break requires only a swift action.

 Perfect Parry (Su): This Limit Break makes the sword saint a master of defense.
 Any melee or range attacks automatically misses unless a natural roll of 20 is rolled, and even then, the critical threat is unconfirmed unless another natural roll of 20 is rolled.
 This lasts for a duration of 1 round + 1 round per four sword saint levels after 1st.
 This limit break requires only a swift action.

 The hallmark ability of sword saints, they pour a bit of their very soul into their weapons, unlocking powerful sword techniques.
-These abilities, known as swordskills, can only be used while the sword saint is wielding a sword.
+These abilities, known as swordskills, can only be used while the sword saint is wielding a sword (a weapon from light blades or heavy blades weapon group from fighter).
 This sword is a material focus for all swordskills, though it doesn’t need to be a sword crafted by the sword saint.
 A sword saint can use any swordskill he knows at will, provided he is wielding a sword.
-As long as he is wielding a sword he forged himself, increase the DCs of all his swordskills by 1.
+As long as he is wielding a sword he forged himself, he increases the DCs of all his swordskills by 1.

 - A complete list of swordskills can be found here: Swordskills